Absolute Risk Prediction for Cannabis Use Disorder in Adolescence and Early Adulthood Using Bayesian Machine Learning: DISCUSSION

-Despite these limitations, we believe the proposed models can be helpful in identifying adolescents and young adults at high risk of CUD, who can then be helped early on.
-The quantitative and individualized absolute risk estimates can significantly enhance clinician-patient interactions and aid in more effective patient education.
+Despite this limitation, we believe the proposed model can be helpful in identifying adolescents and young adults at high risk of CUD, who can then be helped early on.
+The individualized absolute risk estimates can enhance clinician-patient interactions, improving patient education and decision-making.
+The model helps personalize treatment and prevention strategies, ensuring more targeted care and better resource allocation, ultimately improving patient outcomes and contributing to public health efforts to reduce CUD.
 Moreover, the methodology we proposed can be adapted to develop absolute risk prediction models for other diseases and disorders.
-There are, undoubtedly, ethical considerations for the sensitive age groups of adolescents that must be made before implementing this type of model in clinical settings \citep{leadbeater2018ethical, lawrie2019ethical}.
+There are, undoubtedly, ethical considerations for the sensitive age groups of adolescents that must be made before implementing this type of model in clinical settings \cite{lawrie2019ethical, leadbeater2018ethical}.
 This will require careful discussion with the clinicians who directly work with this target population.

-\section{Conclusion}
+\section{CONCLUSION}

-This study developed a novel and first-ever absolute risk model for predicting the risk of CUD for adolescent or young adult cannabis users based on personalized risk factors.
+This study developed a novel, and to the best of our knowledge, the first-ever absolute risk model for predicting the risk of CUD in adolescents or young adults who use cannabis, based on personalized risk factors.
 A higher risk of CUD is associated with males (biological sex), higher levels of neuroticism, openness, and delinquency, along with lower conscientiousness.
-By providing individualized risk estimates within specific age intervals, our model offers a clinically relevant tool that can enhance early detection and intervention efforts, helping adolescent or young adult cannabis users avoid the path to CUD.
+By providing individualized risk estimates within specific age intervals, our model offers a clinically relevant tool that can enhance early detection and intervention efforts, helping adolescents or young adults who use cannabis avoid the path to CUD.

-\section{Acknowledgment}
+\section{ACKNOWLEDGMENT}

 The data used in this work are from Add Health and CHDS.
 Add Health is funded by grant P01-HD31921 from the Eunice Kennedy Shriver National Institute of Child Health and Human Development, with cooperative funding from 23 other federal agencies and foundations.
 CHDS is supported by the Health Research Council of New Zealand (Grant 16-600: The Christchurch Health and Development Study: Birth to 40 Years).
 This analysis did not receive direct support from grant P01-HD31921 or 16-600.
 The authors thank Dhanushka Rajapaksha for helping with data processing.